gonextgames/motion-canvas-board-games/README.md

 ## Contribution Guide

 Thanks for considering contributing!
 We need more types of board game components like chits, dice, or decks.

+### Creating a new kind of component

+For each new component you make:

+- Create a new file for it
+- Create a new scene showing it off
+- Add the scene to the project